1712n/wall-e/src/prompt/markdown/generate_worker.md

 - Use TypeScript's type inference by default.
 - Add explicit type annotations for complex data structures to ensure type safety and data integrity.

-**Critical:** Ensure the completed code is placed within `<completed_code>` tags.
-Do not wrap your output with any markdown backticks.
-Only the plain TypeScript code should be within these tags.
+**Critical:** Place the generated code in `<generated_code>` tags.
+Only plain TypeScript code should be inside these tags.
+Do not add markdown backticks or any other formatting.